 This thought is actually specifically about education.
 Have I done The Right Thing by encouraging my child to get into a grammar school?

 A couple of years ago we decided to ask our oldest boy whether he would like to take the 11+ exam for the grammar school his cousin goes to.
 This grammar school is 19.2 miles away from our house (or so google tells me).
 He gave this some thought and after about half an hour, he decided that, yes, he’d like to give it a go.
 So to this end I arranged for him to see a tutor once a week to help him get up to speed and practice the sorts of questions he’d be expected to answer on the exam.
-He loved these sessions.
+He loved these sessions and even used to solve a few possessive nouns sheets at home to make sure he was the best among his batch.
 We went to see the lovely Sarah every Friday after school.
 At the end of Year 5 of primary school, he took the exam.
 He passed.
 He didn’t just pass, he passed very well.
 I know this because in March this year he was offered a place at the school.
 He accepted it with much enthusiasm.
 We were all happy.
 He trotted off to school that day to show the letter of acceptance to his teacher, the head, his teaching assistants and anyone who might want to see it.

 When we first decided to put him forward for the 11+ I largely kept this decision to myself.
 If I am honest, I did this because I was scared of being judged negatively.
 I was worried that by aiming for a grammar school education for my son it would be seen as a rejection of the non-grammar alternative (it wasn’t, I don’t think).
 When I did tell people about it, I was very pleased that only one person reacted negatively (and I completely understood that person’s reaction – it was a very normal response).
 Everyone else was extremely positive and encouraging.
 My fears of judgement were not at all justified, for which I am still very grateful.